ScratchAddons/website-v2/content/docs/faq.md

 ### Is Scratch Addons safe?

 Yes.
 Scratch Addons should not have any security issues in its most recent version.
-Scratch Addons is an open source project, so the code is constantly being verified by Scratch Addons contributors, as well as by reviewers from the Chrome Web Store, Add-ons for Firefox and Microsoft Edge Add-ons.
+Scratch Addons is an open source project, so the code has been reviewed by Scratch Addons contributors.
+Additionally, Chrome Web Store, Add-ons for Firefox, and Microsoft Edge Add-ons review each new version of Scratch Addons before publishing it on their stores.

 ### How can I report a security vulnerability?